 The more users who immediately leave, the higher the bounce rate on your site.

 Bounce rate is calculated by dividing the total number of one-page visits by the total entries to your website.

-Within Google Analytics, bounce rate is displayed under the Audience/Overview section:
+Within Google's current Universal Analytics platform, bounce rate is displayed under the Audience/Overview section:

 Along with a number of other metrics, it’s shown as a percentage, like this:

 If you want to hone in on the bounce rate for a particular time period, or within a particular user segment, you can easily do so by adjusting your Google Analytics settings at the top of the Audience Overview screen:

 Bounce rates are often confused with exit rates.
 But, they’re not the same.

 Bounce rate measures the percentage of visitors who land on ONE page of your website and leave — without going deeper into your site.

 Exit rate is the percentage of visitors who have left the page, compared to the total number of views on that page.
 Exit rates are recorded when the user leaves the site, regardless of whether they’ve been to one or more pages on your site.

 Exit rate doesn’t take into account user activity prior to leaving the page.
 It only measures the rate of people leaving the page, against those who visited it.